-The Canon PowerShot G1 X Mark III and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in October 2017 and September 2014.
+The Canon PowerShot G1 X Mark III and the Leica D-LUX (Typ 109) are two enthusiast cameras that were announced, respectively, in October 2017 and September 2014.
 Both the G1X Mark III and the D-LUX Typ 109 are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and a Four Thirds (D-LUX Typ 109) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 12.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 12.7 MP.

 The physical size and weight of the Canon G1 X Mark III and the Leica D-LUX Typ 109 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica D-LUX Typ 109 is notably smaller (13 percent) than the Canon G1 X Mark III.
 However, the D-LUX Typ 109 is slightly heavier (2 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the D-LUX Typ 109 does not feature any corresponding weather-sealing.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the D-LUX Typ 109 can take 300 images on a single charge of its BP-DC15 power pack.